 In both cases, the user can provision the device by him- or herself after they have been invited to the organization or sub-organization.

-Discovery Add-on to PRO plan will allow to skip the email invitation altogether.
+Discovery Add-on to PRO plan will allow skipping the email invitation altogether and make device activation process easier.
 Any user will be able to download the Blynk app and activate the device based on the manufacturer's instructions.

-This type of sharing is useful when you have only one user to share the device with and you don't want to isolate the device within another organization.
+This type of device management is useful when you have only one user to share the device with and you don't want to isolate the device within another organization.